Product sheet

 • 1 vibratory finishing and polishing unit

-The advantages of bar turning
+Advantages of bar turning

 The different CNC machining techniques related to bar turning

-In-phase turning is a precision machining process aimed at shaping mechanical parts into specific pre-established shapes.
+Bar turning is a precision machining process aimed at shaping mechanical parts into specific pre-established shapes.

 • Drilling: creating holes in a part using a drill.